 Improved standard of living

-- The tax free salary packages often ensure that residents of the Emirates enjoy a higher disposable income and improved standard of living compared to compatriots in their home countries.
+- For now there is no Dubai income tax and the tax free salary packages often ensure that residents of the Emirates enjoy a higher disposable income and improved standard of living compared to compatriots in their home countries.

 - It is relatively easy for residents who have permanent jobs and the qualifying salary to obtain vehicle financing, and one of the first things that many expat workers do, is buy a new car.
 The restriction on the age of vehicles accepted for trade-in by many car dealerships means that there are not many old cars on the road.
 Insurance companies do not provide accident insurance for vehicles 10 years or older.